aleph-im/aleph-js/docs/guide/getting-started.md

 All those methods accept a 3rd argument, `options`, with those options:
 - `as_hex`: default true, takes input/output as hexadecimal for the encrypted side
 - `as_string`: default true, works with strings for the clear (unencrypted) side
+- `curve` (only for the encrypt function, derived from account on the others): sets the curve to encrypt for, as it can't be deducted from the public key.
+Supported values: `secp256k1` and `secp256r1`.

-Those options are useful if you want to serialize yourself, or avoid serialization, and if you are working with files (or binary blobs).
+The first 2 options are useful if you want to serialize yourself, or avoid serialization, and if you are working with files (or binary blobs).

 Typically, if you want to store an encrypted file, you will handle Buffer objects, and won't serialize in any way (both options will by false).